How to AirPrint from iPhone to a USB Printer on Windows Across Subnets

 5. Registry Tweak for Windows 10+

-I struggled after all the steps on this page without this registry tweak because a lot of guides predate the necessity of this tweak.
-Without this tweak, nmap, dig, dns-sd, avahi-browse, Wireshark, pfSense’s packet capture, and the like will not save you.
-I found this registry tweak on some page in some zip file from some filelocker that I cannot remember anymore, but here it is in plain text for the 64-bit version of Windows (if you have 32-bit Windows, press Alt+F4 now and thank you for reading).
+I was stuck after completing all the steps on this page—until I applied this registry tweak.
+A lot of older guides predate the need for this, so without it, tools like nmap, dig, dns-sd, avahi-browse, Wireshark, and even pfSense’s packet capture won’t help.
+I originally found this tweak buried in a ZIP file from some sketchy filelocker I can’t recall, but here it is in plain text for the 64-bit version of Windows.
+(If you’re running 32-bit Windows, press Alt+F4 now—and thank you for reading.)

 AirPrint registry tweak